-- 23. The auditor shall include in the audit documentation:8 - (a) The basis for the auditor's conclusions about the reasonableness of accounting estimates and their disclosure that give rise to significant risks; and - (b) Indicators of possible management bias, if any.
-(Ref: Para.
+- 23. The audit documentation shall include: - (a) The basis for the auditor's conclusions about the reasonableness of accounting estimates and their disclosure that give rise to significant risks; and - (b) Indicators of possible management bias, if any.
+(Ref.
+Para.
 A128)